 ENGIE Energía Chile is exposed to the volatility of certain commodities since its generation activities require a continuous supply of fossil fuels, mainly coal, diesel oil and liquefied natural gas.
 The international prices of those fuels fluctuate according to market factors beyond the Company's control.
 Coal is purchased mostly under annual contracts in which prices are linked to traditional indexes for the international coal market, such as API 2, API 10 and Newcastle.
 Diesel oil and certain purchases of liquefied natural gas are bought at prices based on international oil prices (ULSD or Brent).
-The Company has made long-term liquefied natural gas purchase agreements in which the prices are linked to the Henry Hub index.
+The Company has made long-term liquefied natural gas purchase agreements in which the prices are linked to the Henry Hub index and it has bought LNG on the spot market.

 Fuel prices and availability are key factors in the dispatching of the company's thermal power plants, in its average generation costs, and in its marginal costs on the grid where it operates.
 Historically, the company's policy has been to include price-indexing mechanisms in its power purchase agreements based on fluctuations in the prices of fuels material to determining its variable operating costs.
 That is how the company has been able to align its production and power supply costs to its power purchase agreement income.
-However, in its energy transformation plan, the company has given preference to indexing prices in certain contracts to the change in the consumer price index instead of indexing to fuel prices, especially since 2021.
+However, in its energy transformation plan, the company has given preference to indexing prices in certain contracts to the change in the consumer price index instead of indexing to fuel prices.
 This has temporarily increased its commodity price risk exposure until it has a sufficient renewable generation asset base to back all inflation-indexed power purchase agreements.
-In the past, the company has made derivatives agreements to hedge its income and cash flow exposure against the volatility of fuel prices, and it is in the process of implementing a hedging strategy for 2023.
-This risk did materialize in 2021 and 2022.
-The 2021-2022 hydrological year was very dry in Chile and that drought continued through the second quarter of 2022, with the consequent decrease in hydraulic power generation.
-Simultaneously, there have been difficulties in receiving a supply of coal and natural gas because of the rise in demand combined with restrictions around the world on the production of those fuels, coupled with freight hindrances.
+In the past, the company has made derivatives agreements to hedge its income and cash flow exposure against the volatility of fuel prices, and it has implemented a hedging strategy for 2024 to hedge its long-term Henry Hub exposure.
+This risk materialized in 2021 and has continued through the first half of 2023.
+The 2021-2022 and 2022-2023 hydrological years were extremely dry in Chile and that drought has continued through June 2023, with the consequent decrease in hydraulic power generation.
+Simultaneously, there have been difficulties in receiving a supply of coal and natural gas because of the rise in demand, combined with restrictions around the world on the production of those fuels, coupled with freight hindrances.
 This translated into price rises to very high levels.
 Then, because of the war between Russia and the Ukraine, gas and coal prices zoomed to levels never before seen.